PudduAl/UE4-Gameplay-Prototype/README.md

 # UE4-Rayman3Combat-Prototype

-Remake of the combat system from Rayman 3 in UE4 using blueprints
+Remake of the combat system from Rayman 3: Hoodlum Havoc in Unreal Engine 4 using blueprints

-The prototype currently includes:
+The prototype includes:

 - Basic throwing and returning of fist-like projectiles
 - Target lock-on